c9x3/v4yni9/README.md

 Hydrogen uses URLS as a means of storing song information.
 Browser extensions like ClearULRs may corrupt this song information thus, breaking Hydrogen.
 Reloading Hydrogen without the extension loaded/enabled should resolve this issue.

-# Interested in The Hydrogen Project?
-Access the source code or get involved!
+# Interested in the Hydrogen Project and want to contribute?

 - https://gitlab.com/c9x3/HydrogenProject <- Latest code and Main Repository.